Play

 Presentation

-The objective of the Master's degree is to develop high-quality projects and culminate with the creation of a portfolio that reflects the creative identity of each student, which is ideal as a presentation letter in the labour market.
+The final goal of the master's is to develop high-quality projects that culminate in the creation of a professional portfolio, reflecting each student's creative identity and serving as a powerful presentation tool in the job market

 Syllabus